thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 portable account ID and manifest remain authoritative.
 Labels MUST be normalized into path-safe segments and duplicate labels remain distinguishable through the portable account ID.

-The selected ZIP encryption may leave entry names visible.
-Account labels MUST NOT contain email addresses or server names.
-After extraction, labels and mail data are visible at the user-selected destination and receive the same privacy warning.
+Age encrypts the complete ZIP64 payload, including entry names.
+Account labels MUST NOT contain email addresses or server names because labels become visible after decryption and extraction.
+Labels and mail data at the user-selected destination receive the same privacy warning.

 `manifest.json` identifies the Thunderbird envelope, not PDPArchive.
 Version 1 has this logical shape: